Skip to content

 To prevent rapid on/off cycling that could damage equipment or annoy occupants, PELS enforces cooldown periods:

-• After shedding any device, wait 60 seconds before considering restoring devices
+• After limiting any device, wait 60 seconds before considering whether devices can resume

 • Also applies after detecting overshoot conditions